metalbabble/TowLink/README.md

 This is a small, sample application which uses GM NGI vehicle data to provide usefull information when towing.

-##HOME TAB

-Several gauges showing stress on engine and transmission, along with some alerts.
+* HOME TAB: Several gauges showing stress on engine and transmission, along with some alerts.

-##BACKUP TAB

-Estimates the direction of a trailer backing up.
+* BACKUP TAB: Estimates the direction of a trailer backing up.
 The app will show an image of the direction of the trailer based on steering wheel angle.

-##CHECKLIST

-A handy list of reminders to check off before towing begins.
+* CHECKLIST: A handy list of reminders to check off before towing begins.

-*THIS APP IS FOR DEMO USE ONLY AND IS NOT INTENDED TO BE USED IN AN ACTUAL VEHICLE.*
+THIS APP IS FOR DEMO USE ONLY AND IS NOT INTENDED TO BE USED IN AN ACTUAL VEHICLE.

 #Getting Started